Resident Management Companies (RMCs) in high-rise buildings

 You should retain for a period of seven years:

-- Details of any complaint received
+- details of any complaint received

-- Details of the steps taken in response to any complaint
+- details of the steps taken in response to any complaint

-- Any involvement of the Regulator in any complaint
+- any involvement of the Regulator in any complaint

-- The outcome of any complaint
+- the outcome of any complaint

 The Resident Engagement Strategy